chl850405/e-commerce/README.md

 ## Description

 This project is the creation of the back end for an e-commerce site.
 This application used Express.js API and Sequelize to interact with a MySQL database.
 This application displays creation of database using mySQL with models and associations.
-Then demonstrates the API Routes to perform RESTful CRUD operations displayed in my walk through videos.
+Then demonstrates the API Routes to perform RESTful CRUD operations displayed in my walk through videos in Insomnia.

 ## Table of Contents